 Loading the Firmware

-To activate bootloader v2, the LDR0 signal needs to be low while resetting the board.
+- Activate the bootloader, hold the LDR0 signal low while resetting the board.

 G30 Development Board